$93 Million for a COVID Questionnaire.

 A web form with 10 fields and a QR code.
 Estimated at $80,000.
-Final cost: $93 million.
+Final cost: $93 million (Auditor General).
 Two-person contractor.
 Zero lines of code written.
 76% of subcontractors did no work.
 10,000 wrongful quarantines.
 Every Liberal MP voted against recovering the money.
+This file freezes the public record — open the AG reports linked below.

 This page summarises multiple primary sources linked inline.
 The reader is looking at a documented record of the ArriveCAN procurement process, financial overruns, and technical findings.